brimdata/zed/docs/tutorials/zed-primer.md

 {count:100(uint64)}
 ```

-It's looking good so far, but let's do something more interesting.
+This looks good so far, but let's do something more interesting.
 First let's use
 the `zed use` command to set `prs` as our default pool so we don't have to type
 the `-use` argument every time we operate on this pool.